-In this study we have used observational and reanalysis products to study the variability in the tropical Pacific on interannual timescales (i.e., ENSO) and to revisit conceptual oscillator models of ENSO.
+In this study we have used observational and reanalysis products to study the variability in the tropical Pacific on interannual 610 timescales (i.e., ENSO) and to revisit conceptual oscillator models of ENSO.
 To do this, we have used a recently developed method for identifying intrinsic variability of multivariate systems, the multivariate empirical mode decomposition (MEMD; Rehman and Mandic 2010).
-The method can objectively identify modes of variability on different timescales, i.e., it works as a an objective band-pass filter.
-We can then use Then, a red noise significance test has been used to extract quasi-periodic modes of variability in our the given data.
+The method can objectively identify modes of variability on different timescales, i.e., it works as an objective band-pass filter.
+Then, a red noise significance test has been used to extract quasi-periodic modes of variability in the given data.

-Here, we identified a clear quasi-periodic behaviour on timescales a timescale of about 3 years (26.5-51-25-52.5 months; arguably also 16-51 months extended timescale, 17-52.5 months, as discussed in previous sections).
+- 615 Here, we identified a clear quasi-periodic behaviour on a timescale of about 3 years (25-52.5 months; arguably also on extended timescale, 17-52.5 months, as discussed in previous sections).
 This timescale falls within the typical timescale range of ENSO, i.e., 2-8 years.
-While the ENSO quasi-periodic variability is a well-known feature, an identification (via MEMD) of a range of timescales of the quasi-periodic modes (e.g., 26.5-51-25-52.5 months) has led to a few interesting results.

-By analysing composites of the thermocline depth, surface wind stress and the sea surface temperature (SST), we have shown that the ~3-year ENSO variability generally follows an oscillator model that is a subset of the unified oscillator (Wang, 2001a).
-We refer to this oscillator as a simplified West-Pacific (SWP) Oscillator, as it is slightly different to from the other established oscillator models (i.e., the Western Pacific, delayed, advective-reflective, recharge-discharge oscillators).
-We also find have also identified the recharge-discharge oscillator of Burgers et al. (2005), which is described by a slightly different set of equations than the unified oscillator (i.e., uses Pacific mean thermocline depth instead of average over the Niño6 region).
-However, the recharge-discharge oscillator is present also on other timescales (not just on ~3-year timescale), unlike the SWP Oscillator.
+While the ENSO quasi-periodic variability is a well-known feature, an identification (via MEMD) of a range of timescales of the quasi-periodic modes (e.g., 25-52.5 months) has led to a few interesting results. - By analysing composites of the thermocline depth, surface wind stress and the sea surface temperature (SST), we have shown that the \sim 3-year ENSO variability generally follows an oscillator model that is a subset of the unified oscillator (Wang, 620 2001a).
+We refer to this oscillator as a simplified West-Pacific (SWP) Oscillator, as it is slightly different from the other established oscillator models (i.e., the Western Pacific, delayed, advective-reflective, recharge-discharge oscillators).
+We have also identified the recharge-discharge oscillator of Burgers et al. (2005), which is described by a slightly different set of equations than the unified oscillator (i.e., uses Pacific mean thermocline depth instead of average over the Niño6 region). - 625 However, the recharge-discharge oscillator is present also on other timescales (not just on \sim 3-year timescale), unlike the SWP Oscillator.
 This suggests similar behaviour in the eastern Pacific on all timescales considered, but different behaviour in the western Pacific.
-This also suggests means that the relative roleand phasing of and relationship between relevant variables in the tropical Pacific may change depending on the timescale, which.
+This means that the relative role, phasing of and relationship between relevant variables in the tropical Pacific may change depending on the timescale.
 This may ultimately be important for interactions across scales that give rise to, e.g., an ENSO event, thus these relationships should be explored further in the future.